Apologia: The Fullness of Christian Truth

 Alleluia, abide with us today, and tomorrow thou shalt set forth, Alleluia; and when the day shall have risen, thou shalt proceed on thy way, Alleluia, Alleluia, Alleluia.

-Even during this somber season there is great hope, as always with God.
-The Gospel reading on Septuagesima Sunday recounts the parable of the laborers in the vineyard:
+Know though that even during this somber season there is great hope, as always with God.
+The Gospel reading on Septuagesima Sunday recounts the parable of the laborers in the vineyard which speaks of God's mercy, and warns against spiritual envy:

 Matthew 20:1-16